 Waste & Recycling

-Since 2009, RAI and its operating companies have reduced total waste generated by approximately 31 percent.
+Since 2009, RAI's operating companies have reduced total waste generated by approximately 31 percent.
 Our operating companies actively work to limit material inputs and reuse process waste throughout the manufacturing process.
 In 2015, we introduced a waste goal:

 Each operating company is responsible for identifying and executing its own strategy to meet this goal.
-In 2016, our efforts led to an increase in our recycling rate to 69 percent.
+In 2017, their efforts led to an increase in our recycling rate to 74 percent.